 this refers to the Viennese Jewish composer Arnold Schönberg (1874-1951), who

-controversially pioneered atonal music in the early decades of the 20th century
+pioneered atonal music in the early decades of the 20th century (Tomas 59).

-(Tomas 59).
-However, in context this seems more likely a parodic European (and
+However, in context this is perhaps simply a parodic European (and gentile)

-gentile) sounding female name.
-Baedekera suggesting the Baedeker series of
+sounding female name.
+Baedekera suggesting the famous Baedeker series of travel

-travel books, mentioned in T.S.
-Eliot’s “Burbank with Baedeker: Bleistein with
+books, mentioned in T.S.
+Eliot’s “Burbank with Baedeker: Bleistein with a

-a Cigar” (1920), and thus a tourist perspective on high culture.
+Cigar” (1920), and thus a tourist perspective on high culture.
 Schönberg literally means beautiful mountain.

 309 Our God immortal such